jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 ./system_real_robot.sh
 ```

 Now, users can follow the same operations as in the simulation setup to navigate the vehicle in the environment.
-Please refer to the Simulation Setup section for operating the system in the *smart joystick mode*, *waypoint mode*, and *manual mode* using a combination of the 'Waypoint' button and control panel in RVIZ and the PS3 controller.
+Please refer to the Simulation Setup section for operating the system in the *smart joystick mode*, *waypoint mode*, and *manual mode* using a combination of the 'Waypoint' button and control panel in RVIZ and the joystick controller.

 <p align="center">
   <img src="img/collision_avoidance.gif" alt="Collision Avoidance" width="80%"/><br>